webhintio/hint/packages/rule-babel-config/README.md

 `babel-config` contains rules to check if your Babel configuration has the most recommended configuration.

-## Why is this important?

-Babel needs to be properly configured to reflect user's preference.

-## How to use this rule?

 To use it you will have to install it via `npm`:

 ```bash